Is Your Employer Liable for Car Accidents in Personal Vehicles?

 Will workers’ comp cover car accident injuries during work?

-If you’re an employee injured in a car accident while performing work duties—whether driving your own vehicle or a company vehicle—you may be eligible for workers’ compensation benefits.
-Workers’ comp can cover medical expenses and lost wages, but it typically does not provide compensation for pain and suffering.
-In some cases, if a third party (such as another driver) caused the accident, you may be able to file both a workers’ comp claim and a personal injury lawsuit against the at-fault party.
-An experienced attorney can help you navigate both claims to maximize your recovery.
+If you are injured in a car accident while performing work duties, you may be eligible for workers’ compensation benefits.
+Workers’ comp can cover medical expenses and a portion of lost wages, but it generally does not provide damages for pain and suffering.
+If a third party, such as another driver, caused the accident, you may also have a separate personal injury claim against that at-fault party.
+An attorney can help evaluate both claims and identify all available sources of recovery.

 Free Case Consultation